FairwindsOps/pentagon/docs/getting-started.md

 * Make sure your KOPS variables are set correctly with `. yaml_source inventory/default/config/local/vars.yml && . yaml_source inventory/default/config/private/secrets.yml`
 * Move into to the path for the cluster you want to work on with `cd inventory/default/clusters/<production|working>`
 * If you are using the `aws_vpc` Terraform provided, ensure you have set `nat_gateways` in the `vars.yml` for each cluster and that they the order of the `nat_gateway` ids matches the order of the subnets listed.
 This will ensure that the Kops cluster will have a properly configured network with the private subnets associated to the existing NAT gateways.
-* You can do this using the Makefile `make vpc_id` and `make nat_gateways`.

 ### Create Kubernetes Cluster
 * Use the [Kops component](components.md#kopscluster) to create your cluster.